Unforgettable Six-Day Kayaking Adventure in Loreto

 Back from Bishop

-Or adventures recently took us over the Sierra to visit family and celebrate birthdays.
-For our return trip we left Bishop on the afternoon on July 29, with a stop at Donna the Dog Lady to pick up our dog Carson, who spent the night there since we were involved in some activities where Carson was not welcome.
+Our adventures recently took us over the Sierra to visit family and celebrate birthdays.
+We left Bishop on the afternoon on July 29 for our return trip, with a stop at Donna the Dog Lady to pick up our dog Carson.
+Carson spent the night there since we were involved in some activities where Carson was not welcome.

-With daytime temperatures of 100 degrees, we were hoping to gain some elevation and to find some trees for shade.
+With daytime temperatures of 100 degrees, we were hoping to gain elevation and find some trees for shade.
 Green Creek near Bridgeport seemed to offer a good bet for the night.
-We turned off onto Green Creek Road and followed the well-graded dirt road for a little over six miles where we found a level spot to park the rig for the night at 7900 feet.
+We turned off onto Green Creek Road and followed the well-graded dirt road for a little over six miles, finding a level spot to park the rig for the night at 7900 feet.
 Carson was happy to wander around camp off-leash.
-Having set up camp we discovered that the mosquitos were quite abundant, so we did our best to cover any exposed skin and break out the repellent.
+Having set up camp, we discovered that the mosquitos were quite abundant, so we did our best to cover any exposed skin and break out the repellent.

 I wandered around our camp in the evening and again in the morning with my camera, in this case an iPhone 14.
 I was intrigued by the lush green vegetation, the aspen trees and the wildflowers.
 We saw lupine, penstemon, and prickly poppies.
-Once the mosquitos became annoying it was nice to take refuge in the camper with its screened windows that still afforded us a view.
+Once the mosquitos became annoying, it was nice to take refuge in the camper with its screened windows that still offer a view.

 Back from New Mexico